-House Bill No. 423, introduced by Representative LaCombe, aims to enhance the transparency and accountability of healthcare providers in Louisiana by mandating that they display evidence of proper licensure both in person and in advertisements.
-The bill amends existing laws to clarify that licensed healthcare providers must present their professional credentials or identification on their person and in any form of advertisement, including print, electronic, or social media.
-Additionally, the bill specifies that when healthcare providers use the title "Doctor" or "Dr." while providing direct patient care, they must also indicate the type of professional license or degree they hold, or both.
+House Bill No. 423, introduced by Representative Lacombe, aims to enhance the transparency and accountability of healthcare professionals in Louisiana by requiring them to display evidence of proper licensure both in person and in advertisements.
+The bill amends existing laws to clarify that healthcare professionals must present their professional credentials or identification while providing healthcare services and in any form of advertising, including print and social media.
+Additionally, the bill specifies that when healthcare professionals use the title "Doctor" or "Dr." while providing direct patient care, they must also indicate the type of professional license or degree they hold.

 Statutes affected: